karlkfi/kpt-config-sync/docs/user/system_overview.md

 ![drawing](../img/nomos_arch.png)

-The above diagram is a simplified view of GKE Policy Management components running on a workload cluster.
+The above diagram is a simplified view of GKE Policy Management components running on multiple Kubernetes clusters.
 Each component is described below.

 ## PolicyImporter